spllat-00/Shelloox/README.md

 ```

 ## Usage
 Once you have set up Shelloox, you can start utilizing the available tools and scripts.
-Refer to the individual script's documentation for detailed usage instructions and examples.
+Refer to the individual script's documentation, or else -h/--help for detailed usage instructions and examples.

 ## Contributing
 We welcome contributions from the community to make Shelloox even more robust and feature-rich.
 If you have any bug fixes, improvements, or new additions to suggest, please follow the guidelines in the CONTRIBUTING.md file.